Welcome to ham-interfaces.com

 - Set time zone automatically -

-Scroll to Synchronize your clock and click Sync now
+Scroll down to Synchronize your clock and click Sync now

 -